joshtanenbaum/workshop-frontend-framework/README.md

 ## Reflection

 * How do React and Vue differ in how (and where) they handle most of their logic?
-Do you think that Vue's method of handling logic breaks the separation of Display logic and computational logic?
 * The React analog for the Vue "v-on:click" directive is "onClick" attribute, but what are the React analogs for the Vue directives "v-for",  "v-if", and "v-show"?

 ## Resources